Love Progress Park is a leadership club for girls where students and athletes get an MBA-style leadership experience.

-The mission of See Her Lead is to provide experiential leadership programming for girls enhancing emotional, intellectual, physical, social, and business growth.
+The mission of Love Progress Park is to provide experiential leadership programming for girls enhancing emotional, intellectual, physical, social, and business growth.
 Our vision is to See All Girls Live With The Courage To Lead.

-All SHL Directors are current or rising community leaders.
-Lead Group Coaches are hand-picked by SHL Directors based on very specific criteria.
+All LPP Directors are current or rising community leaders.
+Lead Group Coaches are hand-picked by LPP Directors based on very specific criteria.
 Directors and Coaches must pass background checks, complete L.E.A.D.
-Team Development training, and abide by strict SHL standards.
+Team Development training, and abide by strict LPP standards.
 Our Directors and Coaches believe all girls can reach their leadership potential.

-Generally, we work with girls in grades 5-12.
-Each program or event (Lead Groups, Clinics, Camps, HEROwn Story Project, etc.) has specific age requirements listed in the event descriptions.
+Generally, we work with girls in grades 6-12.
+Each program or event (Lead Groups, Clinics, Camps, HEROwn Story Leadership Project, etc.) has specific age requirements listed in the event descriptions.

-Love Progress Park / See Her Lead has a strict no refund policy once students receive our official Playbook, attend the first day of programming, or make their first programming payment installment.
+Love Progress Park has a strict no refund policy once students receive our official Playbook, attend the first day of programming, or make their first programming payment installment.
 There may be exceptions given for long-term illness.

 Girls in Lead Groups collaborate on an entrepreneurial project that sparks creativity and empowers each girl to navigate the entrepreneurial process, build their self-belief, and connect with peers and Coaches to help follow through.
 Lead Groups become true friend-groups and give girls a safe social space to grow in as young women and future leaders year over year.